Symplectic embeddings from concave toric domains into convex ones: Introduction

 \subsection{ECH capacities of convex domains and ECH capacities of balls}

 As explained in \S\ref{sec:previous}, the fact that ECH capacities are sharp for these embedding problems essentially follows from the fact that they are sharp for symplectic ball packings of a ball.
 In fact, the ECH capacities of both of these domains are closely related to the ECH capacities of balls.
 In \cite{concave}, it was shown that the ECH capacities of any concave toric domain are determined by the ECH capacities of a certain collection of balls, see \cite[Thm.
 1.4]{concave} for the precise statement.
-In an appendix with Choi, we show that this is also true fo convex toric domains, see Theorem~\ref{thm:echcapacities}.
+In an appendix with Choi, we show that this is also true for convex toric domains, see Theorem~\ref{thm:echcapacities}.

 It is a pleasure to thank Dusa McDuff for her encouragement and her ideas, and for her help with this work.
 I was motivated to think about Theorem~\ref{thm:maintheorem} because of a suggestion by McDuff.
 I also thank Michael Hutchings and Emmanuel Opshtein for their encouragement.
 It is a pleasure to thank Keon Choi and Felix Schlenk for valuable conversations as well.
+I also thank the anonymous referee for valuable feedback.

-This project was completed while the author was a member at the Institute for Advanced Study.
-I thank the Institute for their generous support.
-Part of this support came from NSF grant DMS-1128155.
+Part of the work for this project was completed while the author was visiting the Institute for Advanced Study.
+I thank the Institute for their generous support, part of which came from NSF grant DMS-1128155.
 I also benefited from discussions with McDuff and Hutchings at the Simons Center during the ``Moduli spaces of pseudoholomorphic curves and their applications to symplectic topology" program.
 I thank the center for their hospitality.
+I also thank the NSF for their support under agreements DMS-1402200 and DMS-1711976.

 While this article was in its final stages, I learned that Opshtein has also recently studied symplectic embeddings of concave toric domains from a slightly different point of view, and found relationships with ball-packings, see \cite[\S 5]{opshtein}.
 I thank Opshtein for his helpful correspondence about this.